usnistgov/SDNist/nist diverse communities data excerpts/README.md

 ### Community descriptions
 See the "postcards" and data dictionaries in each respective directory for more detailed information:
 -  `national`: 27254 records drawn from 20 PUMAs from across the United States
--  `massachusetts`: 7634 records drawn from five PUMAs of communities from the North Shore to the west of the greater Boston, Massachusetts, area.
+-  `massachusetts`: 7634 records drawn from five PUMAs of communities from the North Shore to the west of the greater Boston, Massachusetts area.
-- `texas`:  9276 records drawn from six PUMAs of communities surrounding Dallas-Fort Worth, Texas, area
+- `texas`:  9276 records drawn from six PUMAs of communities surrounding Dallas-Fort Worth, Texas area

 ## Usage guidance